Research by appointment

 For questions or assistance, please Ask an Archivist.

 The history of desegregation at Texas State (then known as Southwest Texas State College) is mentioned in a variety of university publications, but the event was not documented in detail.
 The following resources are in the University Archives and are provided here for convenience.
-Note that there are no original photographs, sound recordings, or movie/video recordings related to this event.
+Note that there are no original sound recordings or movie/video recordings related to this event.

 NOTE: Articles are copyright protected; the copyright remains with the University Star (the successor of the College Star).